SF S.T.E.A.M. Academy K-5

 Essential tools for creating and interpreting visual renditions.

-Through sensory, hands-on exploration, and playful experimentation, students develop art appreciation and practice, strengthen observation skills, and explore visual communication.
+Through sensory, hands-on exploration and playful experimentation, students develop art appreciation, enrich observation skills, and explore visual expression.

-By intersecting the elements of art, students learn to think analytically and express ideas using visual and multi-sensory tools, setting the stage for multifaceted learning in art, design, literature, and STEM.
+By intersecting the elements of art, students learn to think analytically and express ideas using visual and multi-sensory tools, setting the stage for multifaceted learning as applied to art, design, literature, and STEM.

-SF S.T.E.A.M.
-Academy guides each student on their reading journey.
+With this in mind, SF S.T.E.A.M.
+Academy engages students on their reading journeys.

-Children will practice phonic awareness and learn with the whole language framework.
+Children will learn to read with phonics and the whole language approach.

-To read: They will connect abstract symbols of our alphabet to the
+To read: They will connect the English and Spanish

 This connection requires a carefully orchestrated symphony

-Students’ neural networks are as unique as individual backgrounds and abilities.
+Students’ neural networks are as unique as their backgrounds and abilities.

-reading, writing, and expressive language skills alongside each child's aptitudes.
+and expressive language skills in line with each child's strengths.

 English Reading, Writing, Speaking - Daily in Core Academic Subjects